virtuozzo/cloudscripting-docs/docs/reference/actions.md

 **Examples:**

-Restarting all compute nodes in the environment:
+Restarting all compute nodes in an environment:
 ```
 {
     "api [cp]" : "jelastic.environment.control.RestartNodesByGroup"